prabhakaran-jm/mergemind/README.md

 - Security incident response plan
 - Regular security audits

-For detailed security information, see [Security Guide](docs/SECURITY.md).
+For detailed security information, see the monitoring and infrastructure documentation.

 ## 🧪 Testing